 Stopped at the museum while driving along the old highway.

 Saturday, September 13, 2008

-We left Santa Rosa, NM, and made the final 3-hours of our trek to my parents.
+Left Santa Rosa, NM, and made the final 3-hours of the trek to my parents.
 What I remember most about that day, besides arriving at my parents, was the scenery along the way.
-We finally arrived at around noon.
-Neither Cindy or I can remember what we did for the rest of the day.
-We undoubtedly took it easy.
+Finally arrived at around noon.
+I cannot remember what I did for the rest of the day.
+Undoubtedly took it easy.

 The way the clouds were hanging over the mountains that Saturday morning made for an awesome sight.
-I can remember Cindy talking on her cell to Amy and telling her how gorgeous it was.
-Cindy took pictures while we were heading down the road.
 Two of the pictures are posted below.